bryantaibei/bryantaibei.github.io/_projects/2018-09-01-InternProject.md

 ## What's my job?

 During the semester, I individually designed the onboarding part of the application and make them adapt to the different platforms such as Laptop, Tablets, and Mobile devices.
-And I designed the logos and elements in the onboarding page with Riley Riotto.
+And I designed the logos and elements in the onboarding page.

 ### Onboarding